liu-qilong/liu-qilong.github.io/contents/blog/2023-wsl-dev-env.md

 ### Powerline font

 To show `bobthefish` theme properly, we need to install [Powerline fonts](https://github.com/powerline/fonts).
-I personally prefer `Liberation Mono for Powerline`, which is the default monospace font used in VS Code with Powerline style special symbols.
+I personally prefer [Liberation Mono for Powerline](https://github.com/powerline/fonts/blob/master/LiberationMono/Literation%20Mono%20Powerline.ttf), which is the default monospace font used in VS Code with Powerline style special symbols.
 In every places you'd like to use to terminal, e.g. VS Code's integrated terminal, set the font accordingly.

+Take Windows Terminal app as an example: Settings > Profiles > Defaults > Appearance > Text > Font face.
+By the way I also prefer to set the color scheme as One Half Dark and set the background opacity as 80% with acrylic material enabled.

 ## Git